Animeshz/scripts/README.md

 ├─ muprv                          Emits a generic event to move to next song/video using playerctl ├─ mute                           Toggle mute
-├─ mutoggle                       Emits a generic event to move to next song/video using playerctl ├─ slp                            Puts laptop into s2idle mode for an hour, and if no interruption occurred then put it in deep sleep (s3) mode
+├─ mutoggle                       Emits a generic event to move to next song/video using playerctl ├─ slp                            Puts laptop into s2idle mode for an hour, and if no interruption occurred then put it in deep sleep (s3) mode, and subsequently into hibernation after 2 more hours
 ├─ voldn                          Up the vol by given value or else 2 └─ volup                          Down the vol by given value or else 2

 bootstrapping                  Bootstrapping Scripts
+├─ crusersv                       Creates user sv dir in ~/.local/service (preferably symlinking user services from ~/.config/sv)
-└─ rpi-repeater                   Setup raspberry pi as a wifi-repeater (Ext-Dongle: client, Inbuilt: AP)
+├─ gen-monitor-dpi                Generates correct dpi for the screen, outputs in format of /etc/X11/xorg.conf.d └─ rpi-repeater                   Setup raspberry pi as a wifi-repeater (Ext-Dongle: client, Inbuilt: AP)

 main                           The Main (Actual) scripts for productivity